jcha353/data550_finalproject/README.md

   - performs gene differential expression analysis for control and treated genes in cell type 1
   - tables the top 10 most significantly expressed genes in cell type 1 and saves as a .rds file
-  - makes plot of the top 2 most significant genes in cell type 1
+  - makes plot of the top 2 most significant genes in cell type 1 and saves as a .png

 `code/02_ATAC_Analysis.R`

   - performs differential expression analysis on the chromatin accessibility (peaks) region in cell type 1
   - tables the top 10 most significant peaks in cell type 1 and saves as a .rds file
-  - makes plot of the top 2 most significant peaks in cell type 1
+  - makes plot of the top 2 most significant peaks in cell type 1 and saves as a .png

 `code/03_render_report.R`